GEWIS/gelift-tracker/README.md

 - Distance till destination and arrival time

 ### Future ideas
-- Clean up the code
+- Clean up the code (abstract, more components, linting)
 - Backoffice to create/update/delete teams and assign start times to the teams to be used by the GELIFT committee.
 - Timeline to scroll back in time
+- Add photos at locations for challenges and other things